CharlyReux/evolvable-by-design-research/experiments/crossover-developers-study/README.md

 ## Objectives

-- Compare the effort required, with and without the approach, to develop and maintain a frontend that uses an evolving API -> Unit?
+- Compare the effort required, with and without the approach, to develop and maintain a frontend that uses an evolving API -> Effort?
 Time?
 - Obtain an evaluation of the effort felt by the developer -> scale from 1 to 8?
 - Would the developers consider using it on a new project?
 Why?
 - Would the developers consider implementing it on an existing project?
 Why?